Guru Nanak Jahaz

 Guru Nanak Jahaz is a 2025 Indian historical drama film directed by Sharan Arts.
-The film stars Tarsem Jassar as Mewa Singh Lopoke, Gurpreet Ghuggi as Baba Gurdit Singhand Harsharan Singh as Bhai Bhag Singh Bhikhiwind.
+The film stars Tarsem Jassar as Mewa Singh Lopoke, Gurpreet Ghuggi as Baba Gurdit Singh and Harsharan Singh as Bhai Bhag Singh Bhikhiwind.
 The film is directed by Sharan Art.

 Named after the Punjab name for Komagata Maru, the film revolves around the historic events of the Komagata Maru incident and the involvement of Ghadar party revolutionaries, members of a political movement founded by expatriate Indians to overthrow British rule in India, featuring the political violence of Mewa Singh Lopoke who assassinated William Hopkinson, played by Edward Sonnenblick.